IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Banking Digitalization using Hybrid Cloud with z Systems

-The following documentation will introduce the available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM z Systems Mainframe] through a simulated retail bank called MPLbank ([IBM Client Center Montpellier]) for the IBM Developer Journey Program.
+The following documentation will introduce the available Banking APIs published on [IBM Bluemix] with logical business programs running on the [IBM z Systems Mainframe] through a simulated retail bank called MPLbank for the IBM Developer Journey Program.

 Please read this full page the first time to understand objectives, available APIs and the infrastructure used.